winterheartlee/leehouseinvoicegen/README.md

 ## Testing

 Chrome was used to create this website and it is only currently functioning as should on Chrome.
-Safari and Firefox have been tested but have layout indescrepencies and issues with some of the javascript code; cross-browser compatibility will be developed in the future.
+Safari and Firefox have been tested but have slight layout indescrepencies with the textarea tag widths; cross-browser compatibility will be improved in the future.
 Chrome dev tools were used to test the site and chase and monitor the javascript code to fix bugs.

 ### Validator Testing